International Undergraduate Applicants

 5. Essay/Personal Statement: Submit a personal statement (minimum 3-5 paragraphs) responding to the following question: "What do you hope to gain from your experience as a student at California Baptist University."
 Give examples from an academic, social and spiritual standpoint.

 6. English Requirements: Applicants applying from non-English speaking countries must demonstrate English proficiency in order to ensure a successful experience at CBU.
-English proficiency can be demonstrated in the following ways:
+English proficiency can be demonstrated in one of the following ways:

 - A recent official test score report with a minimum 71 IBT on the Test of English as a Foreign Language (TOEFL).
 CBU's TOEFL Institution Code is 4094.